PhD position: Documenting Blockchain

 Undergraduate Research Projects

-Kevin Dang, Analyzing the adoption of new programming language features, 2017 (Advanced Topics in Computer Science, in progress)
+Kevin Dang, Analyzing the adoption of new programming language features, 2017 (Advanced Topics in Computer Science)

-Rung Sung Ip, Automatically generating documentation for lambda expressions in Java, 2017 (Topics in Computer Science, in progress)
+Rung Sung Ip, Automatically generating documentation for lambda expressions in Java, 2017 (Topics in Computer Science)

-Safwan Ull Karim, Developing a Bot for Frequently Asked Questions in a Slack channel, 2017 (Topics in Computer Science, in progress)
+Safwan Ull Karim, Developing a Bot for Frequently Asked Questions in a Slack channel, 2017 (Topics in Computer Science)

-Kieren Chantrell, Intrinsic and Extrinsic Factors which Impact Online Software Installation for Developers, 2017 (Topics in Computer Science, co-supervised with Nick Falkner, in progress)
+Kieren Chantrell, Intrinsic and Extrinsic Factors which Impact Online Software Installation for Developers, 2017 (Topics in Computer Science, co-supervised with Nick Falkner)